Second arrest made in connection to murder of Sasha Krause

 FARMINGTON, N.M.
 (KRQE) – Another arrest has been made in connection to the murder of Sasha Krause.
-Arizona Sheriffs arrested Samual Gooch Monday afternoon.
+Detectives with the Coconino County Sheriff’s Office in Arizona arrested Samuel Gooch on Monday afternoon.

 Mark is a 21-year-old airman at Luke Air Force Base in Arizona and being held in a northern Arizona jail.